awilkins/aws-sso-refresh/README.md

   - Auth outside the container to get creds inside the container
 - Build for self-contained Windows exe version
   - Don't have to muck about with Python

-## Caveats

-- This script was written for Linux ; Mac guys might need to change `xdg-open` for `open` ; or do me a PR that makes it work on either platform!